 PhD student in the Division of Nutritional Sciences

-Advisor: Brett Loman, PhD, RD, Assistant Professor, Department of Animal Sciences, PNI Affiliate
+Advisor: Brett Loman, PhD, RD, Assistant Professor, Department of Animal Sciences, PNI Affiliate.

 Research area: His research investigates how dietary and psychological stress exposures shape gastrointestinal motility via host-microbe interactions.